What is a mastectomy?

 Swelling (lymphedema) of the arm, chest, and neck, if lymph nodes were removed

-with medicines, exercise, or massage.
+helped with medicines, exercise, or massage.

 Numbness or trouble moving the arm if nerves were damaged during surgery

-breast to help keep fluid from collecting there.
+in the breast to help keep fluid from collecting there.

-You will likely have a scar at the mastectomy site.
+You'll likely have a scar at the mastectomy site.
 Scar tissue may also cause a pulling

 feeling near or under your arm after surgery.